Posted On 07.31.2017

 If the bill passes, it would make it more difficult for people in Maine and throughout the nation, especially low-income and elderly citizens, to win lawsuits for even the most devastating injuries resulting from medical malpractice, faulty medical devices, or defective drugs.

 According to the article, “The bill would impose new limits on lawsuits involving care covered by Medicare, Medicaid or private health insurance subsidized by the Affordable Care Act.
 The limits would apply to some product liability claims, as well as to medical malpractice lawsuits involving doctors, hospitals and nursing homes.”More

 Not sure when to contact a Maine medical malpractice lawyer?
 Want to know how much a lawyer will cost?
 Interested in learning the steps of a lawsuit?

-In part two of our “Hiring a Medical Malpractice Lawyer” series, we answer 10 of the most Frequently Asked Questions (FAQs) about this important area of law.More
+In Part 2 of our “Hiring a Medical Malpractice Lawyer” series, we answer 10 of the most Frequently Asked Questions (FAQs) about this important area of law.More

 - next ›